 Can 6-Bar Netting Be Used for Shading in Hot Climates?

-It strikes a balance between shade and air circulation, supporting healthy plant growth.
+It balances shade and air circulation, supporting healthy plant growth.

 What Does “Needle” Mean in Netting Terminology?